AmpersandTarski/documentation/syntax/structureOfModel.md

 ## INCLUDE
 Specifies files that need to be included before compiling.

-Possible files to invlude are:
+Possible files to include are:
 -	other adl-files
 -	the xlsx-file with the standard population